MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-modeling-guidance-for-power-platform.md

 Generally, you should import data to Power BI wherever possible.
 However, there are several benefits to using DirectQuery storage mode.
 Consider using this storage mode when:

-- You need to model large volumes of data, and importing large data volumes could be impractical or data refreshes could take a long time to complete.
+- You need to model large volumes of data, and importing large data volumes could be impractical, or data refreshes could take a long time to complete.
 - The source data is fast-changing and report users need to see up-to-date data.
 - You need Dataverse to enforce user-specific permissions.